faker-ruby/faker/CONTRIBUTING.md

 ## Setting up your environment

-Faker requires ruby version >= 2.7.
+Faker requires Ruby version >= 2.7.
 After forking, and cloning the repo, navigate to the directory, and run:

 ```ruby
 bundle install